 Understanding what personal data we hold and how we use it is important as the data protection law governs the way this data can be used and what rights you have.

 This document answers the following questions:

-- What data does Creditsafe collect and for which purposes?
+4. What data does Creditsafe process and for which purposes?

-- What is the legal basis for Creditsafe to process data?
+5. What is the legal basis for Creditsafe to process business information data?

-- Is data transferred to a recipient outside of the European Union or the European Economic Area?
+9. Is data transferred to a recipient outside of the UK, European Union, or the European Economic Area?

-- Is my data used for profiling or scoring?
+14. Is your data used for profiling or scoring?